EIE2-IAC-Labs/Lab0-devtools/autumn/workspace/toolchain/README.md

 ~/Documents/iac/lab0-devtools/autumn/workspace/toolchain
 ```

-Run the following commands in the VS Code terminal and check that the output matches the below.
+Run the following commands in the VS Code terminal and check that their output matches that shown below.

 ```bash
 make tb_verilator